agoncal/agoncal-formation-microservices/ex-03-cors/clients/angular/GENERATE.md

 #### Menu

-Change the code in `app.component.html` s
+Change the code in `app.component.html` and add the nav bar CSS styles under style.css

 ```

 ```